Types of Florida Car Accidents and How Our Fort Lauderdale Automobile Accident Attorneys Can Help

 - In Fort Lauderdale alone, there were over 5,400 car crashes and 26 fatalities.

-With high tourism and a reputation as a spring break destination, Fort Lauderdale poses many risks for drivers.
+With high tourism and a reputation as a spring break destination, South Florida poses many risks for drivers.
 The 12 million tourists who visit annually tend to be unfamiliar with the roads.
 Additionally, driving under the influence of drugs and alcohol is persistent problem.
 Reckless and distracted driving are also common.

 Types of Impacts in Fort Lauderdale Car Crashes

 Car accidents can be the result of many different types of collisions.
 Some of the most common accidents in the Fort Lauderdale area include the following:

 These accidents occur when slow or stopped vehicles are struck from behind.
 The injuries and property damage can be serious, especially for the rear-ended vehicle.

 Also known as “T-bone accidents,” collisions where vehicles are struck from the side are more likely to cause serious injuries and rollovers, even at low speeds.

 While head-on collisions are less common than other types of accidents, they are far more deadly.